SUDILATV/Bosch_BDD_object_detection/README.md

 # Bosch_BDD_object_detection
-This repo created based on object detection assignment given by BOSCH team
+This repository was created based on the object detection assignment given by the BOSCH team.

 ## Dataset
 - Dataset used: **[BDD100K](https://bdd-data.berkeley.edu/)**